No. 238 Squadron RAF: Adlerangriff

 The Battle of Britain officially ended on 31 October 1940.
 Fighter Command still had to deal with hit-and-run tactics by the Luftwaffe.
 Bf 109s equipped with bombs carried out these operations alongside fighter sweeps over southern England.
-On 5 November 1940 Sergeant J Jeka and Pilot Officer B B Considine became victims of such operations, shot down by Bf 109s near Bournemouth, though both men survived.
+On 5 Novembelr 1940 Sergeant J Jeka and Pilot Officer B B Considine became victims of such operations, shot down by Bf 109s near Bournemouth, though both men survived.
 238 were on patrol when attacked by Bf 109s probably belonging to JG 2 and led by Helmut Wick, one of the leading German fighter pilots and at the time of his death, the most successful of the war.
 The following day, 238 experienced its last fatality of the year, when Pilot Officer J Tillett, 238 Squadron was killed in action with JG 2.

 In January 1941, 238 were operating from Chilbolton under the command of 10 Group.

 During the BoB, several Polish pilots served in the squadron.

 Shooting down in Sq 238 (Certain - Probable-Damaged) in brackets, ranks during service in the squadron.